The World, the Flesh and the Devil (1959 film): Critical response

 While The World, The Flesh and The Devil was praised for its cinematic quality, it also received quite a bit of negative criticism after its release.
 Many complained that the ending lacked any real message or significance, especially about race and interracial relationships.
 The film was released five years after the beginning of the American Civil Rights Movement, and critics felt let down by its alleged failure to solve any racial conflicts since the three survivors band together in the end, making their trials and tribulations throughout the movie amount to nothing.
 A 1959 review of the film from Time stated that,In this instance, the audience is asked to believe that when most of humanity has been wiped out by a cloud of radioactive sodium, the three people who have managed to save their skins will spend most of their time worrying about the color of them [...]
 The story falls into the predictable triangular pattern, which soon resolves into the predictable eternal question: Which boy will get the girl? [...] the answer is intended to answer the race question, but since Actor Belafonte's skin seems just about as light as Actor Ferrer's, the audience may justifiably wonder if the question itself is not almost academic.While New York Times critic Bosley Crowther complained that the ending of the movie was unreal and forced:To be sure, Mr. Reyher and Mr. MacDougall have attempted to suggest an ideal by having the three walk hand in hand down Wall Street at the end, after the men have had a fight.
-But this is such an obvious contrivance and so cozily theatrical that you wouldn't be surprised to see the windows of the buildings suddenly crowded with reintegrated people, cheering happily and flinging ticker tape MacDougall and the producers found it convenient that the three of them walked together at the end of the film because interracial relationships were forbidden.Recent scholars and critics have praised the film for choosing to go against featuring an all-white cast, although still find great fault in the racial issues that it has.
-Feeling that it rather makes the topics of race, integration, and nuclear war more divided; the complete opposite of what was intended by the producers and a major disappointment to audience's expectations of seeing a fully-fledged interracial couple on screen.
+But this is such an obvious contrivance and so cozily theatrical that you wouldn't be surprised to see the windows of the buildings suddenly crowded with reintegrated people, cheering happily and flinging ticker tape.

+MacDougall and the producers found it convenient that the three of them walked together at the end of the film because interracial relationships were forbidden.
+Recent scholars and critics have praised the film for choosing to go against featuring an all-white cast, although still find great fault in the racial issues that it has, feeling that it rather makes the topics of race, integration, and nuclear war more divided—the opposite of what was intended by the producers and a major disappointment to audiences' expectations of seeing a fully fledged interracial couple on screen.
 The ending also caused confusion surrounding the message behind the platonic nature of Ralph, Sarah, and Ben, which then impacted the entire message of the film as well.
 Many critics have stated that the lack of a victor between Ralph and Ben, and thus a lack of a final couple, left an impression that was not only unrealistic in the post-apocalyptic sense but that also seemed as more of a mockery of the issues the film was trying to address.